dima-sheiko/iptv-concept/README.md

 # IPTV Concept

 Small concept for IPTV streaming service with dynamic background and slider.
+Built with React and TypeScript.

+TODO: mobile version

 Installing all the necessary dependencies.
 ```bash